marpple/rune/docs/api/list-view.md

 ```

 ## add()

 `add(items: T[], at?: number): this;`

-Adds the passed data to `this.data` and creates ItemViews accordingly, reflecting them in the screen and `itemViews`.
+Adds the passed-in data to `this.data`, creates an `ItemView` for each item, and reflects these changes on the screen and in `itemViews`.

 ```typescript
 dessertListView.add([